 git status

-If git fsck reports missing blob objects, proceed with Step 2.
-If git status is clean but files look wrong, the working tree may have stale content not reflected in the index — proceed to Step 3.
+If git fsck (or the rev-list count) shows missing objects, go to Step 2.
+If git status is clean but files look wrong, the working tree holds stale content not reflected in the index — go to Step 3.

-Step 2: Force re-fetch all blobs for your sparse paths
+Step 2: Backfill the missing blobs for your sparse paths

 git fetch --filter=blob:none origin